 Bell City Author Series

-Some of the countries most innovative and celebrated authors are coming to the Brantford Public Library as part of the 2018 Author Series.
+Some of the country's most innovative and celebrated authors are coming to the Brantford Public Library as part of the 2018 Bell City Author Series.

 Guests at each event will enjoy wine and cheese, along with an intimate discussion with authors who have received national and international acclaim.